 - Be at least 65 years old or permanently disabled on January 1st

-- Have income below $28,100
+- Have income below $28,600

-- Property is the permanent residence
+- Property on application is your permanent residence

 If you received this exclusion last year and live in the same residence, you do not need to apply again.
-If you received the exclusion last year, but the property no longer qualifies for any reason, please notify the Tax Administration Office.
+If you received the exclusion last year, but the property no longer qualifies for any reason, please notify the Tax Office.

-Circuit Breaker Relief Program
+Circuit Breaker Tax Deferment